On local maxima of smooth Gaussian nonstationary processes and stationary planar fields with trends: Nonstationary Gaussian Processes

+Here, we make some remarks on the comparison between the peak height distributions for certered nonstationary and stationary Gaussian processes in 1D. \begin{remark} As an important result, note that, if $m(t)\equiv 0$, then $b_t\equiv 0$; plugging this into \eqref{eq:PHD-1D} yields the following peak height density for a centered nonstationary Gaussian process:

-Here we make some remarks on the comparison between the peak height distributions for nonstationary and stationary Gaussian processes.
-Let $Z$ be a 1D stationary Gaussian process with covariance $\E[Z(t)Z(s)] = \varphi\left(|t-s|^2\right)$, where $t,s\in \R$ and $\varphi: [0,\infty) \to \R$.
-The peak height distribution and density can be found in \cite{CL67} or be derived from the general formula for Gaussian fields in \cite{CS15, CS18} such that
+To make comparison with the stationary case, let $X$ be a centered stationary Gaussian process.
+Then, the covariance depends only on the distance of two points, and hence can be written as ${\rm Cov}(X(t), X(s)) = \varphi\left(|t-s|^2\right)$, where $t,s\in \R$ and $\varphi: [0,\infty) \to \R$ is an appropriate function.
+The peak height density can be found in \cite{CL67} or derived from the general formula for Gaussian fields in \cite{CS15, CS18} as follows: